futufeld/haskell-guide/tools.md

 Hoogle
 ------

+Hoogle lets you search for functions and types in existing packages.
 Use the [Stackage][] search function instead of the Haskell.org version.

+You can use Hoogle to search for functions have a particular type, or a similar type.
+For example, if you're sick of `head` crashing your program when you pass it invalid input, you could do a search for `(Read a) => String -> Maybe a` and find the `readMay` function in the `safe` package.

 HLint
 -----